 Pate

-While goose, duck or chicken liver pate is what is often used to cover the meat of a Wellington, I just felt it was too many conflicting flavors.
+While goose, duck or chicken liver pate is what is often used to cover the meat of a Wellington, I just felt it was too many conflicting flavors and I preferred to allow the venison flavor to stand on its own, rather than other meats.

 Chicken liver pate, to me, has a strong flavor, as does faux gras (which, I’m sorry, I just don’t like), and so I opted for mushroom pate.